ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 2. Complete the **Boot image** fields as instructed by your organization.
 When you select **Boot image**, the IBM Cloud console allows you to select from a group of stock images or the list of images in your catalog.
 You must select a storage type for stock images.
 Currently, you cannot mix **Tier 1** and **Tier 3** storage types.
 To see your boot images, go to **Boot images** after you provision the instance.

-    If you select IBM i as the boot image, the IBM console generates a list with the following licenses: *IBM i Cloud Storage Solution*, *IBM i Power HA*, and *Rational Dev Studio for IBM i*.
+    If you select IBM i as the boot image, the IBM Cloud console generates a list with the following licenses: *IBM i Cloud Storage Solution*, *IBM i Power HA*, and *Rational Dev Studio for IBM i*.
 Adding a license increases the service's cost.
     {: important}

 3. Select your **Machine type**, the number of **Cores**, the amount of **Memory (GB)** and whether you'd like a **Dedicated processor**, **Uncapped shared processor**, or **Capped shared processor**.
 For more information on processor types, see [What's the difference between capped and uncapped shared processor performance?
 How does they compare to dedicated processor performance?](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#processor).